 Microsoft Dynamics CRM 2013 Custom Code Validation Tool

 You're probably familiar with the OrgDbOrgSettings command line tool (mentioned above) released by the CRM Product Group in the "Tools" package that is updated and released with each set of Update Rollup packages.
 With it, you configure some .xml and call your .xml with the command line utility described in KB 2691237.
 However, you may be daunted by configuring this .xml, to the point that you may not use the tool, or use it minimally - not exploring the many options outlined in KB 2691237 that may be of use to you.
 Well, the Microsoft Dynamics PFE team now has another option for you!
 By popular demand, our esteemed CRM PFE colleague Sean McNellis has developed a tool - a CRM 2011 / CRM 2013 managed solution - that provides you with an easy-to-use GUI with which you can configure all of the options outlined in the Knowledge Base on a per-tenant basis.
 Feel free to download it, install it, and check it out...
 I sure use it!

 Note: there is a code issue with the CRM Client for Microsoft Outlook that was resolved in Update Rollup 16 Client packages.
 Do not set either the AddressBookMaterializedViewsEnabled or DisableMapiCaching settings in the Organization entity metadata via the OrgDbOrgSettings tool in the Update Rollup Tools package or the Organizational Settings Editor on Codeplex if you are not running CRM 2011 Update Rollup 16 or higher on the Client.
 Also, do not set this key prior to the next major release of CRM 2013.

-Update Rollup 2 packages are or will be available for download via:
+Update Rollup 2 packages are available for download via: